sunny3e/SQLPackage/README.md

 ## SQLCipher and Encryption

 In addition SQLDataAccess will also work with SQLCipher, and it's pretty easy to do.
 To use SQLCipher you must remove 'libsqlite3.tbd' and add 'libsqlcipher-ios.a'.
-You must also add '-DSQLITE_HAS_CODEC', you then encrypt the Database by calling DataManager.dataAccess.dbEncrypt(key), and you can decrypt it using DataManager.dataAccess.dbDecrypt().
+You must also add '-DSQLITE_HAS_CODEC', you then encrypt the Database by calling DataManager.dbEncrypt(key), and you can decrypt it using DataManager.dbDecrypt().
 You just set your encryption key, and your done.

 ## Battle Tested and High Performance